mrdoob/three.js/threejs/lessons/threejs-primitives.md

 or 480 triangles.
 The last one has 50 by 50 which is 2500 segments or 5000 triangles.

 It's up to you to decide how many subdivisions you need.
-It might look like you need the highest resolution but remove the lines and the flat shading and we get this
+It might look like you need a high number of segments but remove the lines and the flat shading and we get this

 <div class="spread">